-The goal of MVP, as defined by Eric Ries in The Lean Startup, is to validate key assumptions about the product idea and get maximum validated learning with minimal effort.
+The goal of a Minumum Viable Product (MVP for short), as defined by Eric Ries in The Lean Startup, is to validate key assumptions about the product idea and get maximum validated learning with minimal effort.

 The value of MVP is to learn as quickly as possible, minimize risk and increase your chances of success by experimenting.

 Creating value for customers is not the goal.

 This is because creating products, e.g., writing software, is one of the most expensive ways to verify your hypotheses.
 If the assumptions were wrong, the work performed over many iterations could be wasteful.

 In contrast, building the first MVP should typically take a few hours or days.
 An order of magnitude cheaper and faster.